 Beddgelert is especially popular with hikers and outdoor enthusiasts as a place to begin exploring the mountains of Snowdonia National Park and the nearby Moel Hebog with its stunning views.
 And if climbing Wales' tallest mountain isn't for you, there are many easier walking trails and paths that afford spectacular views of the mountain and the surrounding scenery.

 Be sure to also spend time exploring the village itself.
 In addition to its quaint church and main street lined with boutique shops and galleries, there are a number of excellent inns, guesthouses, and B&Bs offering accommodations, many including traditional Welsh breakfasts.

-2. Betws y Coed
+2. Betws y Coed, Conwy

-The riverside town of Betws-y-Coed is equally attractive.
+The riverside town of Betws-y-Coed in Conwy is equally attractive.
 Located in the county of Caernarfonshire in North Wales, this picturesque community is only a 30-minute drive east of Snowdon, and makes for a great jumping-off point for those wanting to explore Snowdonia National Park.

-Located in the heart of the Gwydyr Forest - a fact that gives the town its name, which literally translates as the "temple in the wood" - it's a great place to visit in the shoulder seasons.
-Not only is the town quieter (it's packed with holidaymakers in summer), but you'll be rewarded with either spring blossoms or the stunning foliage of the dense tree coverage in autumn.
+Located in the heart of the Gwydyr Forest, a fact that gives the town its name (it literally translates as the "temple in the wood"), it's a great place to visit in the shoulder seasons.
+Not only is the town much quieter before or after the crowds of summer holidaymakers descend, but you'll also be rewarded with either spring blossoms or the stunning foliage of the dense tree coverage in autumn.

 Betws y Coed is not without fun-to-visit tourist attractions, too.
 Highlights include the attractive 500-plus year-old Pont-y-Pair bridge and the ruins of the old Pany Mill.
 The famous Ugly House, Ty Hyll, is also close by.